 BWF grants amplify the voices of women, girls, and gender expansive individuals who work tirelessly for racial, economic, social, and gender justice.
 Change begins in the community, frequently led by efforts of inspirational women, girls, and gender expansive people who know the solutions to their problems yet lack the resources to solve them.

-Youth-Centered Movement Building and Activism Grant
+Youth-Centered Movement Building and Activism Grants

 This grant supports organizations or coalitions led by women, girls and gender expansive individuals providing training, support and meaningful leadership opportunities for youth ages 24 and under to direct transformative social change!
 Our 2022 Youth in Transformative Philanthropy team accepted nominations from the public to determine which organizations in Greater Boston would be considered for this grant award.
 Details here.

-Multi-Year Grant Awards
+Multi-Year Grant Award

 The Boston Women’s Fund is committed to providing multi-year funding to as many grantee partners as possible.